apache/kyuubi/docs/sql/z-order-introduction.md

 OPTIMIZE table_name [WHERE predicate] ZORDER BY col_name1 [, ...]
 ```

-Note that, the `predicate` only supports partition column.
+Note that, the `predicate` only supports partition spec.

 #### Examples
 ```sql